heptarch/heptarch.github.io/drafts/rbl2.md

 complementary areas of expertise, exemplary synergy, interdisciplinary spirit, and the ability to make a killer slide deck, i.e. to explain themselves clearly.
-Each researcher will have their primary domain, but will be radically attentive to the possibilities of overlap in some secondary domains.
+Each researcher may have a primary domain, but will be radically attentive to the possibilities of overlap in some secondary domains.
 And <a href="https://heptar.ch/rbl1/#sec-1-4">combinatorics